chaitalipawarr/xom-recruitment-challenge-frontend/README.md

-# Front-end / Recruitment Challange
+# Front-end / Recruitment Challenge

-This challange exists to check your developer capabilities.
+This challenge exists to check your developer capabilities.

 Please fork your result via [Stackblitz](https://stackblitz.com/edit/angular-ivy-xouktd?file=README.md) and send the link of your Stackblitz fork back to us.
 Comments and thoughts you have on this challenge are always welcome.